* Communist author and journalist

 Once described as “the KGB’s front man in American journalism,” I.F.
 Stone was a radical journalist known predominantly for his rants against the Vietnam and Korean Wars, and for his leftwing newsletter, I.F.
 Stone’s Weekly.

-Stone was born Isidor Feinstein in Philadelphia in 1907, to Jewish parents who had immigrated to the U.S. from Russia.
+Stone was born Isidor Feinstein in Philadelphia on December 24, 1907, to Jewish parents who had immigrated to the U.S. from Russia.
 This ancestral link to what would become the Soviet Union helped shape Stone’s journalistic pursuits, and in 1939, when his colleagues split from the pro-Soviet Left to form the Committee for Cultural Freedom, Stone and other holdovers drafted a campaign rebuking “the fantastic falsehood that the USSR and the totalitarian states are basically alike,” and extolling the communist stronghold for “steadily expanding democracy in every sphere.”

 Even Stone’s biographer, Robert Cottrell, who normally treats Stone with compassion, has said: “There was something disingenuous in [Stone’s] willingness to suspend judgment or to refuse to criticize still more forcefully the terror that was being played out in Soviet Russia. . . .
 What could not be denied was that Stone, like many of his political and intellectual counterparts, continued to afford Russia and even Stalinist communism something of a double standard, fearing that to do otherwise would endanger . . . the very possibility of socialism.”